-Since your HSA contributions are deposited into your account before taxes, they can lower your taxable income.
-You can use your HSA to pay off copays, coinsurance, and your deductible as well as some expenses your health care plan may not cover.
+Health savings accounts (HSA) allow you to save money so you can pay for medical expenses tax-free.
+Since the money you add to your HSA is added into your account before taxes, it can lower your taxable income in any given year.
+You can use your HSA to pay off copays, coinsurance, and your deductible, as well as many costs that your standard health care plan may not cover.

 “You might be surprised at all the ‘qualified medical expenses’ you can pay for using your HSA funds—everything from walk-in visits and surgical costs to dental expenses, mental health services, vision care, prescription drugs, and much more,” explained Tom Torre, co-founder of Bend Financial, in an email to The Balance.

 Also, HSA contributions don’t have to just come from you.
-Your employer, an extended family member, or anyone else may contribute to the account.
+Your employer, a family member, or anyone else may add money to the account.
 This can be a great perk, especially if you have a family to care for.

-The Previous ACA Rules for OTC Medications
+The Former ACA Rules for OTC Drugs

 Changes Under the CARES Act